 If you remember nothing else from today’s blog, remember that property management SEO is a process, not a product.

-It’s the process of improving your website so it will rank higher on search engines.
-And this is vital for property managers, so that you gain more visibility and traction in your area.
+It’s the process of improving your website so it will rank higher in search engine rankings by using property management keywords, linking strategies, online reviews, and more.

 SEO is not an end goal.
 It is a means to an end, not the end itself.
 Your goal should be related to growing your business, like having more tenants paying rent online, getting more prospects visiting your website, increasing your lead generation, etc.

-In our opinion, the most important function of SEO for property management companies is to attract more leads and contracts to your business.
+What is your main goal with your property management marketing?
+In our opinion, the most important function of property management SEO strategy is to attract more leads and contracts to your business.
 It doesn’t begin and end with being ranked Number 1 in property management search results.
-Being Number 1 doesn’t automatically mean you’ll get more contracts than Number 2 or 3, etc.
+Many property managers get stuck trying their hardest to get to the number 1 spot.
+But being number 1 doesn’t automatically mean you’ll get more contracts than Number 2 or 3, etc.

-A lot of the companies that show up as Number 1 on search do not have websites that engage, so they have trouble attracting and closing new business, despite their search position.
+A lot of the property managers that show up on the first page do not have websites that engage property owners, so they have trouble attracting and closing new business, despite their search position.
 Keep your eyes on the prize, and don’t get distracted by SEO companies’ promises of higher ranking.

-Got SEO questions?
+Got questions about SEO for property managers?
+Want more SEO tips?
 Send us an email, or give us a call.